biennd279/biennd279/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning at FIT, University of Enigneering and Techlonogy, VNU
+- 🌱 I’m currently learning at FIT, University of Engineering and Techlonogy, VNU

 <!--